ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 | Compilation aborted due to errors.
 ```

 - Ballerina Shell can now load definitions and declarations from a file.
-The file to load from can be specified using the `-f` or `--file` command-line options when launching Ballerina Shell.
-Alternatively the `/file` command can also be used for this purpose, from within the shell.
+The file to load from can be specified using the `-f` or `--file` command-line options when launching the Ballerina Shell.
+Alternatively, the `/file` command can also be used for this purpose from within the Shell.

 ```bash
 $ bal shell -f my_file.bal